astrosites/astrosites.github.io/_pages/hosting-on-github.md

     Note: `<your_domain_name>` should be like `example.com`, **NOT** `www.example.com` nor `http://example.com`

-4. Scroll down to Cloudflare Nameservers and take note of the two nameservers provided to you
+4. Scroll down to Cloudflare Nameservers and take note of the two nameservers provided to you.
     - For me they are lorna.ns.cloudflare.com and phil.ns.cloudflare.com
-5. Under the Crypto settings for your site on Cloudflare, scroll to "SSL" and ensure that Full SSL encryption is being used
+5. Under the Crypto settings for your site on Cloudflare, scroll to "SSL" and ensure that Full SSL encryption is being used.
-6. Scroll to "Always use HTTPS" and flick the switch to "On"
+6. Scroll to "Always use HTTPS" and flick the switch to "On".
-7. Go back to the DNS settings at [https://domains.google.com/registrar](https://domains.google.com/registrar) and go to "Name servers"
+7. Go back to the DNS settings at [https://domains.google.com/registrar](https://domains.google.com/registrar) and go to "Name servers".
-8. Click "Use custom name servers" and input the two name servers provided to you by Cloudflare
+8. Click "Use custom name servers" and input the two name servers provided to you by Cloudflare.